This month Beth Battinelli, MD, PhD, discusses thrombosis development after extended travel.

 - Cannegieter SC, Doggen CJ, van Houwelingen HC, et al. Travel-related venous thrombosis: results from a large population-based case control study (MEGA study).
 PLoS Med.
 2006;3:e307.

 How did readers respond?
-Check out You MADE the Call.
+Check out You Make the Call: Readers’ Response.

 NEXT MONTH'S CLINICAL DILEMMA